Use Lymwave with Codex through MCP

 Can Codex update my blog files?

-Is this only for static sites?
+Is this only for Git-based sites?

-No. It is especially useful for Git-based and static-site workflows, but the same concept can support CMS and API-driven publishing workflows where tools are available.
+No. It is especially useful for Git-based and static-site workflows, and it can support CMS or API-driven publishing when your reviewed Lymwave drafts move through those existing systems.

-Will the MCP tools publish content automatically?
+Do public MCP tools publish content directly?

 Can this help with AEO and GEO content?

-Can this help with existing content refreshes?
+Can this help update existing drafts?

 AI content workflow for developers